 However, according to the Department of Legislative Services, there is enough money in the Blueprint Fund and the Education Trust Fund Lockbox to pay for the implementation of the Kirwan Commission’s recommendations through 2026.

 This funding primarily comes from online sales taxes and gaming revenues.
-But there is also a chance that the General Assembly will override the revenue bills that Hogan vetoed last session — one that would mandate a sales tax on digital downloads and another that would increase the tobacco tax.
+But there is also a chance that the General Assembly will override the revenue bills that Hogan vetoed last session ― one that would mandate a sales tax on digital downloads and another that would create a digital advertising tax and increase the tobacco tax.
 Both are intended to help fund the Blueprint for Maryland’s Future Fund.
 If the legislature overrides Hogan’s veto, these revenue sources will help fund the blueprint plan beyond 2026, Gardiner said.

 In fact, if the General Assembly overrides Hogan’s vetoes of both the Kirwan bill and the two revenue bills, the state will receive even more revenue than if the General Assembly had sustained Hogan’s veto, according to a December report from the Spending Affordability Committee.
 This is because there is enough money in the Blueprint fund, partially fueled by online sales taxes, which have increased during the pandemic, to pay for the Blueprint through 2026.